AravaChoudhary/Data_Structures_Algorithms/README.md

 # Data Structures and Algorithms (DSA)

 Welcome to my Data Structures and Algorithms (DSA) repository!
-This repository contains my journey through learning Data Structures and Algorithms (DSA).
-I aim to build strong foundations in DSA by practicing various problems and sharing solutions here.
-This collection includes solutions to various DSA problems along with implementations of fundamental data structures and algorithms in C++ programming language.
-This repository aims to showcase my journey in mastering DSA concepts and solving common problems.
+This repository is a reflection of my journey to master DSA concepts and problem-solving skills.
+It contains:

+	•	Solutions to various DSA problems
+	•	Implementations of core data structures and algorithms
+	•	Code written primarily in C++

+My goal is to develop strong foundations in DSA by practicing and sharing solutions while continuously improving my problem-solving approach.

-## Current Progress
+## 🚀 Current Progress
 I am currently focusing on solving LeetCode Problems to practice and refine my problem-solving skills.

 Topics Under Progress:
 ### Searching
 	•	Linear Search
 	•	Binary Search